by JULIET RIX

 TC: The older he gets, the more his personal style becomes highly sophisticated and developed.
 You look at a drawing and you know it’s a Hokusai figure – the sense of geniality and humour and quirkiness jumps out at you.
 He combines that with an incredibly deep spiritual side.
 He was a devout Nichiren Buddhist and he personally derived tremendous support and energy from his Buddhist beliefs, which stress continuity and connectedness in the living world, and even in inanimate objects.
 Everything has a spirit that is connected to other things.
 I think that’s a good way of looking at his sense of life.
 It’s not at all unusual for this period in Japanese culture that people are able to combine profound spirituality with humour and enjoying life.
 In fact those two things are not seen as in any way opposite and Hokusai absolutely combines them.

-• All the drawings will be shown in a free exhibition at the British Museum in 2021 (date tbc).
+• All the drawings will be shown in a free exhibition at the British Museum, 30 September 2021 – 30 January 2022, Room 90.
 They are already all online here.

 Andrea del Verrocchio’s, Head of a Woman (1470s) advertises the Italian Renaissance Drawing exhibition at the British Museum.
 Waves of hair frame her oval face; her eyes are cast down in pensive gaze.
 Is it her attitude, a grace held in repose, that we appreciate today, or a sense of familiarity in her beauty?